(Satan, fallen angel – Gustave Dore, illustration in Milton’s epic poem Paradise Lost – Source)

 The solomonic tradition of the grimoires presents some of the demons as being fallen angels who wish to return to Heaven, such as Phenex, the 37th spirit of the Goetia who “hopes also to return to the Seventh Throne after 1,200 years more, as he said unto Solomon“.
 Focalor, the 41st spirit of the Goetia “hath hopes to return to the Seventh Throne after 1,000 years.”
 Agares, the 2nd demon of the Goetia was once of the order of Virtues.
 What is interesting in the solomonic tradition is that many grimoires hesitate to call them demons, instead they refer to them simply as spirits.

 If we look at the descriptions of some of the angels, we could easily confuse them with demons if we didn’t know they are serving God.
 Many of them have been described as being unmerciful, punishing people and demons and bringing death, and many of them have been described as being made of fire (like the jinns, who are being made of smokeless fire. however, in Islam jinns are inferior to angels, as they can sin, whereas angels are without sin) such as Raguel, Uriel or Samael.
 In Islam, Azrael is the angel of Death, the only one who survives at the End of Time.
 On the other hand, if we look at some demons we might confuse them with angels.
 These confusions are normal to someone with little to no knowledge of angelology and demonology, since none of the spirits are actually just good or just evil.
 Good and evil are only human concepts, which theologians and priests tried to use in order to describe this beings.
+The Renaissance magicians believed that our world is between Heaven and Hell, and in order to elevate ourselves and learn about the Divine we also need the help of demons, because they are also part of God’s Creation, as everything is, and that they are not exclusively evil, since God cannot create evil.

 Some say they are angels who rebelled against God along with Lucifer, or the Fallen Angels who have chosen to take the wives of men and taught us the arts, the crafts, science and magic under the lead of Azazel and Samyaza, as described in the Book of Enoch (1 Enoch).